montethinks/address_catcher/README.md

 # Using Google Sheets with Ruby and Sinatra

 This is an application that uses Sinatra to host a site that saves data in a Google Sheet.
-Based on [this blog post](https://www.twilio.com/blog/2017/03/google-spreadsheets-ruby.html).
+Based on an implentation from Phil Nash of Twilio.
 Setup instructions are below.

 ## Running the application